 There’s nothing in the world like the joy you get from your favorite comfort foods.
-You might think that, just because you’re on a restricted diet, that all your faves are out of bounds.
+You might think that just because you’re on a restricted diet all your faves are out of bounds.
 Not a chance!
 We’ll help you FODMAP Your Favorites!

-Welcome to the St. Patrick’s edition of FODMAP Your Faves, where we show you how to make Irish Soda Bread!
+Welcome to the St. Patrick’s day edition of FODMAP Your Faves, where we show you step-by-step how to make an easy Irish Soda Bread!

-This festive favorite can be sneaky when it comes to FODMAPs.
-But, never fear, our culinary wizards are on the scene to make this favorite easy on the tummy.
+This old-fashioned favorite can be sneaky when it comes to FODMAPs.
+But, never fear, our culinary wizards are on the scene to make this beloved soda bread recipe easy on the tummy.

-PRO TIP: Plain lactose-free kefir is a great low FODMAP substitute for buttermilk in most recipes.
-Try it out in pancakes, baked goods, salad dressings and more!
+PRO TIP: Plain, lactose-free kefir is a great all-purpose low FODMAP substitute for buttermilk in most recipes, not just soda bread.
+Try it out in pancakes, baked goods, salad dressings, scones, and more!

-We also scaled back the quantity of raisins in the dish to 8 T or half a cup.
+We also scaled back the number of raisins in our soda bread to 8 T or half a cup.
 Keep in mind, 1 T is low FODMAP and this recipe is 8 servings.
 Raisins are high in the FODMAP group, fructans, so if you’re particularly sensitive to those, you might want to reduce the quantity further.